 HubSpot customers can easily set up an editorial calendar that's integrated with their blog and other HubSpot Marketing Platform apps within the HubSpot software.

 That said, website analytics is definitely not a replacement for marketing analytics (here's the difference).
-You'll still need integrated marketing analytics software like HubSpot's to help you measure your entire marketing funnel and track your visitors all the way through to becoming leads and customers -- the metrics marketers are ultimately measured by.
+You'll still need integrated marketing analytics software like HubSpot's to help you measure your entire marketing funnel and track your visitors all the way through to becoming leads and customers -- the metrics by which marketers are ultimately measured.

 Want to grow your reach?
 Then you should be allowing your visitors to subscribe to your website content, particularly your blog, using feeds.
 By setting up a Google FeedBurner account, your site visitors can subscribe to your content and receive regular updates via their web browsers, RSS readers, or email.
 And considering subscribers are extremely critical to the growth and reach of a business blog, offering subscription options for your content isn't something you want to overlook.

 HubSpot customers can get RSS feeds (as well as email subscription features) for their blogs right out of the box.